 Cognitive Collisions: A New System of Expression

-Artistic business development now resides at where this meets the industry combining disciplines:
+Artistic innovation now resides at the intersection of disciplines:

 • Neuroscientists consult on color theory.